Abed-Al/Capstone/README.md

 ## Techniques used:
 ##### Python and Clustering Algorithm
 ##### Segment the customers with RFM method
-Create new data (rfm_data) :contains (CustomerID, recency, frequency, monetary) columns 1-  Segment the customers to levels by find (Recency, Frequency, Monetary) for each customer:
+Create new data (rfm_data): contains (CustomerID, recency, frequency, monetary) columns:

+1-  Segment the customers to levels by find (Recency, Frequency, Monetary) for each customer:
 Recency = The difference between the last order customers make and the last day of the data Frequency = Number of orders based on (InvoiceNo) done by each customer